Department Head: Karen Etheridge

 Instructor: Lisa Johnson

-Connecticut Technical High School System's Hairdressing and Cosmetology course breakdown by grade.
+Connecticut Technical Education and Career System's Hairdressing and Cosmetology course breakdown by grade.
 Each student is required to complete four years of a Career Technical Education program.

 Price List of Services

 Exploratory and Introduction to Hairdressing & Cosmetology (HC110)

 Students deciding to enter the field of Hairdressing & Cosmetology will be introduced to the basics of safety, sanitation and personal hygiene, as well as equipment identification and use.
 Students are introduced to professional image, sterilization and sanitation methods, draping, product knowledge, hair design and styling, nail structure, skin care and permanent waving.